One of the things I love about designing jewellery is sourcing the gemstones to work with.

 This means that for the most part I have to put my trust in my suppliers.
 That they have reassured me they are doing all they can to buy stones that aren't mined unsafely or cut and polished using child labour for example.

-The next best thing I have selected to work with is 'waste' material.
+The next best thing I have selected to work with are bi-products of industry.
 Sea glass, for example, is collected by me from the shores of the U.K after tumbling wastefully in the waves for many years.
 Or Surfite which is polished resin left over from the manufacture of custom surfboards.
 Fordite is also very similiar - it's the layers of car paint that attach to the inside of the spraying booths.
 It becomes hard enough to cut and polish just like any other gemstone.